VirusPilot/stratux-pi4/README.md

   - select appropriate hostname
   - enable ssh
   - enable user pi with password
-  - configure WiFi (particularly important for Pi Zero 2 W)
+  - configure WiFi (particularly important for Pi Zero 2W)
 - boot and wait until your Pi is connected to your LAN or WiFi
-- please note that the brightness values of the Pi Zero 2 W LED are reversed so it will turn off as soon as Stratux has successfully booted
+- please note that the brightness values of the Pi Zero 2W LED are reversed so it will turn off as soon as Stratux has successfully booted

 ## start build process
 login as `pi` user with the above set password